openhive-network/hive-js/doc/README.md

 # Formatter

 ### Amount
-Formats number and currency to the valid way for sending (for example - it trims the number's floating point remainer to 3 digits only).
+Formats number and currency to the valid way for sending (for example - it trims the number's floating point remainder to 3 digits only).

 ```js
 hive.formatter.amount(_amount, asset);